netzkolchose/django-computedfields/docs/manual.rst

 - No up- or downcasting yet, therefore updates are only triggered on the model, that was given to `update_dependent`.
-It is currently your responsibility to either invoke `update_dependent` for derived or parent models as well, to to mark the dependency correctly via its o2o relation.
+It is currently your responsibility to either invoke `update_dependent` for derived or parent models as well, or to mark the dependency correctly via its o2o relation.
 - Conditional "up-pulling" (depending on values from certain derived models) does not work.

 (This will change with future versions.)